openlawteam/lao-docs/docs/Transfer.md

 ## Will LAO Tokens be transferrable?

-With limited exception, as detailed in the operating agreement, members cannot transfer LAO Tokens unless otherwise agreed to by the members.
+With limited exception, as detailed in the operating agreement, members cannot transfer LAO Tokens unless otherwise agreed to by the members, by majority vote.

 ## If a member "rage quits" and leaves The LAO can new members join?